zephyrproject-rtos/zephyr/samples/tfm_integration/psa_crypto/README.rst

-.. _tfm_psa_level_1:
+.. _tfm_psa_crypto:

-TF-M PSA Level 1
+TF-M PSA crypto
 ################

 Overview
 ********
-This TF-M integration example demonstrates how to use certain TF-M features that are covered as part of the RTOS vendor requirements for a `PSA Certified Level 1`_ product, such as secure storage for config data, initial attestation for device verification, and the PSA crypto API for cryptography.
+This TF-M integration example demonstrates how to use the PSA crypto API in Zephyr for cryptography.
+In addition, this example also demonstrates certain TF-M features that are covered as part of the RTOS vendor requirements for a `PSA Certified Level 1`_ product, such as secure storage for config data, initial attestation for device verification.

 Trusted Firmware (TF-M) Platform Security Architecture (PSA) APIs are used for the secure processing environment, with Zephyr running in the non-secure processing environment.

 It uses **IPC Mode** for communication, where an IPC mechanism is inserted to handle secure TF-M API calls and responses.
-The OS-specific code to handle the IPC calls is in ``tfm_ipc.c``.

 The sample prints test info to the console either as a single-thread or multi-thread application.